SAAD1190/Multi_Rag/README.md

 ---

 ## Documentation
-The full documentation is available at https://multirag.readthedocs.io/.
+The full documentation is available at [Multi_RAG Documentation](https://multirag.readthedocs.io/).